tradingview-pine-seeds/docs/guide/data.md

 | __swap__       | Swap                                                       |
 | __economic__   | Fundamental economic data                                  |

-> __Warning__
->
-> If you can't validate any of the fields in symbol_info file, you will get a parsing error in action's log.
-> If a field is found to be missing from this list, a warning about it will appear in the log.

 ## Updating the data

-Your end-of-day data is checked and uploaded to our repository once a day.
+Your EOD data is checked and uploaded to our repository once a day.
-You see the data for all previous days on the [chart][tradingview_chart].
+You see the data for all previous days on the [chart][tv_chart].
 The checked and uploaded today data will appear on the chart tomorrow.
 If the data is not updated till three months, the feed will be disabled.

 > __Warning__
 >
 > The EOD feed has a limit of 1000 symbols a day.
-Keep this in mind when adding CSV files.
+Keep this in mind when adding data files.
+> To connect more symbols, you can create another data repository.

 If you want to handle higher frequency data (per minute/second), you can use a [REST feed][rest_feed].

+## Data validation

+If you can't validate any of the fields in symbol_info file, you will get a parsing error in Action's log.
+If a field is found to be missing from this list, a warning about it will appear in the log.

 ## Accessing a data repository